aneeshikmat/yii2-time-down-counter/README.md

 6) addSpanForEachNum: This option give you apilty to set each number in timer in <span> tag contain general class called **inner-item-counter-down**.

-7) addServerTime: if you set it as a true, the count down timer will get current time from server and set it to calculate count down (This compare will be set between server time).
+7) addServerTime: if you set it as a true, the count down timer will get current time from server and set it to calculate count down (This compare will be set between server time).- default option is false.

 ## screenshot for html result for point 5 and 6: